Unhappy customers can cost your business a fortune.

 2. Pick a survey type

-There are different ways to measure customer satisfaction, and it’s important you pick the one that works best for you.
+There are different ways to measure customer satisfaction, and you must pick the one that works best for you.
 Here are popular methods you can use:

 - Customer Satisfaction Score (CSAT).
 This method measures the average satisfaction of your customers using a scale.
 The most common number scales are 1-3, 1-5, and 1-7 to measure the extent of customer satisfaction.